core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After that, the group member installs the new keying material and derives the corresponding new Security Context.

-A group member might miss one group rekeying or more consecutive instances.
+A group member might miss one or more consecutive instances of group rekeying.
 As a result, the group member will retain old group keying material with Key Generation Number GEN\_OLD.
 Eventually, the group member can notice the discrepancy, e.g., by repeatedly failing to verify incoming messages, or by explicitly querying the Group Manager for the current Key Generation Number.
 Once the group member gains knowledge of having missed a group rekeying, it MUST delete the old keying material it stores.

 Then, the group member proceeds according to the following steps.